Home > Services > Keynote Speaker Singapore

 How do I start the booking process?

 Hit “Put your date on hold.”
-That is not a commitment.
-It is a conversation starter.
-You tell Matteo the date, the location, and what you are building.
-He will tell you if he is available and whether what you need is something he can do well.
-If it is a fit, the next step is a brief and a proposal.
-If it is not, he will refer a colleague who would be a better fit.
+That’s not a commitment.
+It’s a conversation starter.
+You tell me the date, the Singapore venue, and what you’re building.
+I’ll tell you if I’m available and whether what you need is something I can do well.
+If it’s a fit, we move to a brief and a proposal.
+If it isn’t, I’ll refer a colleague who would be a better fit.
 No intermediaries.
-You talk to Matteo directly.
+You talk to me directly.

 About